Anthony Bourdain: Personal life

 In the 1970s, while attending high school at Dwight-Englewood School, Bourdain dated Nancy Putkoski.
-He described her as "a bad girl", older than him and "part of a druggy crowd".
-She was a year above him, and Bourdain graduated one year early in order to follow Putkoski to Vassar College since they had just started admitting men.
+He described her as "a bad girl", older than he was and "part of a druggy crowd".
+She was a year ahead of him and Bourdain graduated one year early in order to follow Putkoski to Vassar College since they had just started admitting men.
 He studied there between the ages of 17 and 19.
-He then attended the Culinary Institute of America, a 15-minute drive from Vassar.
-The couple married in 1985, and remained together for two decades, divorcing in 2005.
+He then attended The Culinary Institute of America, a 15-minute drive from Vassar.
+The couple married in 1985 and remained together for two decades, divorcing in 2005.

 On April 20, 2007, he married Ottavia Busia, who later became a mixed martial artist.
 The couple's daughter, Ariane, was born in 2007.
-Bourdain said having to be away from his family for 250 days a year working on his television shows put strain on the relationship.
+Bourdain said having to be away from his family for 250 days a year working on his television shows put a strain on the relationship.
 Busia appeared in several episodes of No Reservations, notably the ones in Tuscany, Rome, Rio de Janeiro, Naples, and her birthplace of Sardinia.
 The couple separated in 2016.

 Bourdain met Italian actress Asia Argento in 2016 while filming the Rome episode of Parts Unknown.
-In October 2017, Argento told in an article of the New Yorker that she had been sexually assaulted by Harvey Weinstein in the 1990s.
-After being criticised for her account in Italian media and politics, Argento moved to Germany to escape what she described as a culture of "victim blaming" in Italy.
-Argento delivered a speech on May 20, 2018, following the 2018 Cannes Film Festival, calling the festival Weinstein's "hunting ground", alleging that she was raped by Weinstein in Cannes when she was 21.
+In October 2017, Argento said in an article in The New Yorker that she had been sexually assaulted by Harvey Weinstein in the 1990s.
+After being criticized for her account in Italian media and politics, Argento moved to Germany to escape what she described as a culture of "victim blaming" in Italy.
+Argento delivered a speech on May 20, 2018, following the 2018 Cannes Film Festival, calling the festival Weinstein's "hunting ground" and alleging that she was raped by Weinstein in Cannes when she was 21.
 She added, "And even tonight, sitting among you, there are those who still have to be held accountable for their conduct against women."
 Bourdain supported her during that period.
-On June 3, 2018, Bourdain tweeted a video where the team was celebrating during the production of the show with Argento as director, him and Chris Doyle.
-In August 2018, it emerged that Bourdain paid actor Jimmy Bennett a $380,000 settlement in October 2017 for his silence, so that Argento could avoid negative publicity for allegedly sexually assaulting Bennett in 2013, when he was 17 and Argento was 37.
+On June 3, 2018, Bourdain tweeted a video where the team was celebrating during the production of the show with Argento as director, him and Christopher Doyle.
+In August 2018, Argento said that Bourdain handled the payment of $380,000 to Jimmy Bennett, who had accused Argento of sexually assaulting him.
+She stated the payment by Bourdain was one he "personally undertook to help Bennett economically, upon the condition that we would no longer suffer any further intrusions in our life.”

 Bourdain practiced the martial art Brazilian jiu-jitsu, earning a blue belt in August 2015.
 He won gold at the IBJJF New York Spring International Open Championship in 2016, in the Middleweight Master 5 (age 51 and older) division.